MLSDev/TRON/README.md

 })
 ```

-There are also default implementations of `JSONDecodable` protocol for Swift built-in types like Array, Dictionary, String, Int, Float, Double and Bool, so you can easily do something like this:
+There are also default implementations of `JSONDecodable` protocol for Swift built-in types like Array, String, Int, Float, Double and Bool, so you can easily do something like this:

 ```swift
   let request : APIRequest<[User],MyAppError> = tron.request(path: "friends")